loftyyyy/loftyyyy/README.md

 ## Projects

-[List your projects here – even small ones are a great way to showcase your progress!]
 * **Project Name:** [Unbeatable Tic-Tac-Toe with Minimax Algorithm](https://github.com/loftyyyy/TicTacSwing)
     ### Description
   This project brings the classic game of Tic-Tac-Toe to life with an unbeatable AI opponent.
 Powered by the Minimax algorithm with alpha-beta pruning, the AI strategically analyzes every possible move to ensure optimal gameplay.
 Whether you're a beginner or a seasoned Tic-Tac-Toe enthusiast, you'll never win against this AI!
 The intuitive graphical interface, built using Java Swing, makes it easy to challenge the AI and track your (losing) streak.